Conal84/MS1-salford-squash-centre/README.md

     * Header Logo which also acts as a Home button
     * Navigation items with links which scroll to related webpage content
     * Hamburger icon which contains dropdown navigation items at screen sizes smaller than large
+    * Log In and Sign Up buttons leading to modals where the user can enter information

 * Home Section - provides general squash centre information
     * Images carousel of squash players